mvc5/mvc5.github.io/getting-started/create-a-web-page.md

     /**
      * @return Model
      */
-    public function __invoke(Model $model)
+    public function __invoke()
     {
         $this->model->vars(['msg' => 'Hello World!']);

         return $this->model;
     }
 }</code></pre>
-<p>When the system instantiates the controller and no model is passed to its constructor.
-The system will <a href="https://github.com/mvc5/mvc5/blob/master/src/Resolver/Build.php#L151">determine</a> that it is a required parameter and <a href="/overview/#autowiring">autowire</a> the controller with a new instance of the <a href="https://github.com/mvc5/mvc5-application/blob/master/src/Home/Model.php">view model</a>.</p>
+<p>When the system instantiates the controller and no model is passed to its constructor, the system will <a href="https://github.com/mvc5/mvc5/blob/master/src/Resolver/Build.php#L151">determine</a> that it is a required parameter and <a href="/overview/#autowiring">autowire</a> the controller with a new instance of the <a href="https://github.com/mvc5/mvc5-application/blob/master/src/Home/Model.php">view model</a>.</p>
 <p>In the above, when the controller is invoked, it assigns a variable to the <a href="https://github.com/mvc5/mvc5-application/blob/master/src/Home/Model.php">view model</a> and returns it.
-The returned <a href="https://github.com/mvc5/mvc5-application/blob/master/src/Home/Model.php">view model</a> will then be the <a href="https://github.com/mvc5/mvc5/blob/master/src/Mvc/Mvc.php#L53">response model</a> which is <a href="https://github.com/mvc5/mvc5/blob/master/src/View/Template/Renderer.php#L36">rendered</a> prior to <a href="https://github.com/mvc5/mvc5/blob/master/src/Response/Send.php#L13">sending the response</a>.
-Read more about the <a href="/overview/#rendering-view-models">rendering view models</a>.</p>
+The returned <a href="https://github.com/mvc5/mvc5-application/blob/master/src/Home/Model.php">view model</a> will become the <a href="https://github.com/mvc5/mvc5/blob/master/src/Mvc/Mvc.php#L53">response model</a>, which is <a href="https://github.com/mvc5/mvc5/blob/master/src/View/Template/Renderer.php#L36">rendered</a> prior to <a href="https://github.com/mvc5/mvc5/blob/master/src/Response/Send.php#L13">sending the response</a>.</p>
 <p style="margin-top:25px;"><a id="view-template"></a><b>3.</b> Create a new template file in the <a href="https://github.com/mvc5/mvc5-application/tree/master/view/home">view/home</a> directory named <a href="https://github.com/mvc5/mvc5-application/blob/master/view/home/index.phtml">index.phtml</a></p>
 <pre style="line-height:1"><code><?php